ssothy/d287-java-frameworks/README.md

 on lines 54 and 138.
 With these additions I was able to get it to display an error message if the partsInventory was decreased past it's minimum when more products were added.
 I also added in an extra if statement on lines 38 and 39 to make sure the user didn't input product inventory less than the current inventory because I felt like it made more sense logically.
+Update: I realised I was too hasty and didn't understand the task requirement correctly until I did some testing.
+I added some if statements to AddInhousePartController and AddOutsourcedPartController to make sure the inventory being updated didn't fall below or exceed the min or max inventory limits.
+I then added error messages to the thymeleaf templates of InhousePartForm and OutsourcedPartForm so the error messages will display accordingly.
+I also changed my annotations in Part.java because I felt like only the @Min annotation was necessary just to make sure no negative numbers are being input.

 I. In PartTest.java I added two new tests called testMin and testMax to lines 160-175.
 I followed the structure of the tests on the page in order to test the min and maxes for inhouse and outsourced parts.
 I ran the tests and they all passed.